Veal Cutlet & Veal Parmigiana

 Instructions

-Beat eggs in a shallow bowl.
-Season with Romano cheese, garlic powder, parsley, salt, and pepper.
+1. Beat eggs in a shallow bowl.
+Season with grated Romano cheese, garlic powder, parsley flakes, salt, and pepper.

-Place breaded cutlets in the refrigerator until ready to cook to help set the coating.
+3. Place breaded cutlets in the refrigerator for a short time to help the coating set.

-Fry gently in oil or shortening over low heat for about 20–30 minutes, turning as needed.
+4. Fry gently in oil or shortening over low to medium heat for about 20–30 minutes, turning as needed, until golden brown and cooked through.

 Ingredients